 But make no mistake: "little" tickets can add up in a hurry — sometimes to more than just a fine.
 In Massachusetts, for example, drivers get an automatic license suspension for picking up 3 or more speeding tickets within a year, regardless of speed.
-And, as you know, suspended licenses don't exactly spell "car insurance discounts."
+And suspended licenses don't exactly spell "car insurance discounts."

 Seat belt violation

-As of 2012, 33 states (plus D.C.) have primary laws requiring that all passengers in a car wear seat belts.
-Seventeen others have secondary laws, meaning you can be ticketed for a seat belt offense only if you're pulled over for something else.
+As of 2015, 34 states (plus D.C.) have primary laws requiring that all passengers in a car wear seat belts.
+Fifteen others have secondary laws, meaning you can be ticketed for a seat belt offense only if you're pulled over for something else.

 Seeing how seat belts can reduce your injury risk by up to 65 percent, according to the National Highway Traffic Safety Administration, it's no wonder enforcing seat belt laws is a priority in so many states.
 Fines for a first offense can top triple digits in Oregon and Washington.